sqjin/CellChat/README.md

 ## Help or Suggestion
 If you have any question, comment or suggestion, please post it in the 'Issues' section or contact cellchat.package@gmail.com.

-## Preprint
+## How to cite?
-Suoqin Jin, Christian F. Guerrero-Juarez, Lihua Zhang, Ivan Chang, Peggy Myung, Maksim V. Plikus, Qing Nie.
-Inference and analysis of cell-cell communication using CellChat. bioRxiv 2020.07.21.214387; doi: https://doi.org/10.1101/2020.07.21.214387
+Suoqin Jin, Christian F. Guerrero-Juarez, Lihua Zhang, Ivan Chang, Raul Ramos, Chen-Hsiang Kuan, Peggy Myung, Maksim V. Plikus, Qing Nie.
+Inference and analysis of cell-cell communication using CellChat.
+Nature Communications, 12:1088 (2021). https://www.nature.com/articles/s41467-021-21246-9